Absolutely no experience is required to enjoy this magical wildlife filming trip on Mull.

 Wildlife on Mull is truly incredible and for those of you travelling to the island to get a glimpse of an otter, eagle or red deer, you will not be disappointed.

-Our 5 day (and 5 nights) wildlife filmmaking experience is aimed at wildlife enthusiasts who would like the chance to use professional cameras (including 4K) and equipment; improve fieldcraft and immerse yourself in Mull’s wildlife under the supportive eye of course leaders.
+Our 5 day (and 5 nights) wildlife filmmaking experience is aimed at wildlife enthusiasts who would like the chance to use professional cameras (including 4K) and equipment; improve fieldcraft, storytelling and immerse yourself in Mull’s wildlife under the supportive eye of course leaders.

-The course is lead by award winning cameraman, John Samuels and creative director, S-J Cooper-White.
+The course is lead by filmmaker, S-J Cooper-White.

 Our course is based at Clachan Cottage, a traditional, cosy stone cottage on the edge of a loch.
 Otters, eagles and a plethora of wading birds can be viewed right from the doorstep!

 All meals are provided, including a packed lunch and hot drinks whilst out in the field.